himabindu-github/Hackbio-Aug25/Stage 1/README.md

 -  A few samples showed minor contamination (<20%) with genera like Ralstonia and Streptococcus, which is acceptable for further analysis.
 -  Around 10–20% of reads in most samples were classified as “Other” or “Unclassified”, typical in metagenomic data.
 -  These unclassified reads are unlikely to significantly impact the analysis results.
+Samples with moderate contamination will be included in downstream analyses such as antibiotic resistance profiling and sequence typing, but with caution.
+While the majority of sequences correspond to Listeria monocytogenes, the presence of contaminant reads may influence the interpretation of results by introducing misleading resistance gene profiles if contaminant species carry different resistance genes or they might affect sequence typing accuracy.
+Therefore, results from these samples will be interpreted carefully, considering possible contamination effects and cross-validating findings when possible.

 #### Conclusion and Next Steps:
 -	Exclude SRR27013337 from further analysis due to high contamination.
--	Proceed with downstream analyses (e.g., antibiotic resistance profiling, phylogenetic reconstruction) for samples dominated by Listeria monocytogenes.
+-	Proceed with downstream analyses for samples dominated by Listeria monocytogenes.
--	Samples with moderate contamination will be flagged and monitored closely during interpretation.
+-	Samples with moderate contamination will be monitored closely during interpretation.
 #### Additional Visualizations:
 Sankey diagrams were generated using Pavian to visualize the taxonomic breakdown of each sample.
 These interactive visualizations clearly show how sequence reads are distributed among bacterial taxa, making it easier to:
 -	Confirm the dominance of Listeria monocytogenes, and